richpalmerjr/richie-mat/README.md

 ### Add a Break
 Quickly add a break in the position where the cursor is.
 The name of the Break will be automatically named with the code member name and a number (-01, -02, etc)

+### Remove All Breaks
+Quickly removes all breaks in the file.
+Note: If a break is on its own line, the Break will be removed, but the blank line will remain behind

 ## Requirements

 This extension assumes a workspace setup for MAT development.
 It is primarily intended for use on files with the `.focus` extension, as configured in the context menus.